 The tour concludes at the entrance of the Peace Memorial Museum, where you may continue your visit independently.

-Our first stop is this peaceful shrine, one of Hiroshima’s oldest sacred places.
-It offers a quiet moment to understand the city’s spiritual roots and the community that lived here long before the war.
+Our first stop is this quiet local shrine, one of Hiroshima’s oldest sacred places.
+It offers a calm introduction to the city’s spiritual roots and everyday life before the war.

 The Hypocenter Monument marks the exact spot beneath the explosion.
 Its simple design reflects the scale of the event and offers a quiet moment to understand its impact

-As we enter Peace Memorial Park, you’re welcome to ring the Peace Bell — a simple but meaningful gesture shared by visitors from around the world.
+As we enter Peace Memorial Park, guests may ring the Peace Bell if they wish — a simple, reflective moment shared by visitors from around the world.

-We finish our walk along the symbolic line that links the A-Bomb Dome, the Flame of Peace, and the Cenotaph — a thoughtful way to close our time in the park.
-The tour ends at the entrance to the Peace Memorial Museum, where you may continue your visit at your own pace.
+We finish the walk along the symbolic line connecting the Dome, Flame, and Cenotaph.
+The tour ends at the entrance to the Peace Memorial Museum, where guests may continue their visit independently if they choose.

 For a full refund, cancel at least 24 hours before the scheduled departure time.